owaistnt/PolygonTransform/README.md

 Polygon Transform for Picasso

-This Transform sub class for Picasso Library for rendering Image.
+This Transform sub class is for Picasso Library for rendering Image.
 Use is like any other transform.
 Constructor takes 3 argument.<br/><br/>
 <b>public PolygonTransform(int targetWidth, int sides, boolean rotate);</b>
 <br/><br/>1.
 Targetwidth: and maintains aspect ratio.